chipsalliance/firrtl-spec/spec.md

 This allows writing generic reset handling code by decoupling the reset implementation from activation logic.
 This operation is different from `asUInt`{.firrtl} in that it always returns `1`{.firrtl} for active resets regardless of the underlying implmentation values.

-The behavior of a circuit testing an asynchronous reset are unspecified due to the lack of an execution model for FIRRTL in the presence of signal transitions between clock edges.
+The behavior of a circuit testing an asynchronous reset are unspecified.
 There is a risk of metastability when using this operation on an asynchronous reset.
 This danger is also present with `asUInt`{.firrtl}.

 ## Shift Left Operation